Recruitment

 We pre-test your immigration knowledge and come to your office and personally train you on agreed areas on immigration control.

-We will now explain how best to run a complete recruitment process ensuring you are fully compliant.
-Compliance in the workforce is a legal requirement and failing to have this in place, could cost you by way of a civil penalty, for more extreme cases, a custodial sentence plus the bad publicity from the Home Office name and shame list.
+Compliance in the workforce is a legal requirement and failing to have this in place, could cost you a civil penalty and even a custodial sentence plus, the bad publicity from the Home Office name and shame list for immigration offences.
 LET US AVOID THIS!

 Can your organisation afford to have the likes HMRC, Home Office or any other regulating body auditing you and finding non-compliance?